Improvement of non-integrated defect relation for meromorphic maps from K\"{a}hler manifolds: Introduction and Main result

-The inequality in Theorem A is called the non-integrated defect relation with truncating multiplicity (to level $n$) of the meromorphic mapping $f$ on K\"{a}hler manifold $M$ with the family of hyperplanes $H_1,\ldots,H_q$ and the quantity in its right hand side is called the total defect.
-In some recent years, based on the development of Nevanlinna theory, the non-integrated defect relation of meromorphic mappings with hypersurfaces have been studied very intensively.
-We state here some of them.
+The inequality in Theorem A is called the non-integrated defect relation with truncated multiplicity (to level $n$) of the meromorphic mapping $f$ on K\"{a}hler manifold $M$ with the family of hyperplanes $H_1,\ldots,H_q$.
+The quantity in the right hand side of the inequality is called the total defect.
+Recently, motivated by the establishment of the second main theorem of value distribution theory for hypersurface targets, the study of non-integrated defect relation of meromorphic mappings from complete K\"{a}hler manifolds into projective varieties has been much attended by many authors.
+We refer readers to the articles \cite{CH,Q16,Q21,RS,TT,TQ,Y13} and references therein for the development of related subjects.
+We state here some recent important results.

-Firstly, consider the case where $f:M\rightarrow\P^n(\C)$ is an algebraically nondegenerate meromorphic mapping and $\mathcal Q=\{Q_1,\ldots,Q_q\}$ is a family of hypersurfaces with $Q_i^*\not\supset f(M)\ (1\le i\le q)$.
+Firstly, consider the case where $f:M\rightarrow\P^n(\C)$ is an algebraically nondegenerate meromorphic mapping and $\mathcal D=\{D_1,\ldots,D_q\}$ is a family of hypersurfaces with $D_i\not\supset f(M)\ (1\le i\le q)$.
 By using the filtration method of P. Corvaja and U. Zannier \cite{CZ}, some authors obtained the following results: